FLARE: Fusing Language Models and Collaborative Architectures for Recommender Enhancement: Introduction

 \section{Introduction}

-Sequential recommender systems incorporate the sequence of user interactions to recommend items grounded in the user’s historical preferences and temporal context \cite{Donkers2017-xy, Hidasi2016-qn, sasrec, bert4rec}.
-While early systems modeled sequences of items only, recent work have proposed hybrid recommenders that also model sequential context (e.g. textual descriptions, categories, attributes) for those items \cite{Hidasi2016-zt, Huang2019-pu, Zhang2019-tr}.
+Modern web experiences depend on recommender systems to help users discover personalized and relevant content.
+A promising approach is a sequential recommender system, which incorporates the sequence of user interactions to recommend items grounded in the user’s historical preferences and temporal context \cite{Donkers2017-xy, Hidasi2016-qn, sasrec, bert4rec}.
+While early systems modeled sequences of items only, recent works have proposed hybrid recommenders that also model sequential context (e.g. textual descriptions, categories, attributes) for those items \cite{Hidasi2016-zt, Huang2019-pu, Zhang2019-tr}.
 These models suggest that the sequential item context is itself informative, with potential to improve general recommendation quality and handle cold start for new items.

-With the recent trend in transformer-based and natural language models, more recent work has focused on recommender models that incorporate free-form text and attributes \cite{recformer, s3rec, carca, u-bert, userllm, tiger}.
-Adding text tends to improve performance over item ID baselines, e.g. Bert4Rec \cite{bert4rec}.
-However, to the best of our knowledge, the effectiveness of hybrid recommenders have been evaluated only on small datasets, specifically ones with a limited number of items.
-For instance, many models use subsets of the Amazon Product Reviews dataset that contains relatively small item inventory.
-Examples of common sub-sets include the Video Games (17k items), Office Products (27k) and Instruments (10k).
+With the trend in transformer-based and natural language models, more recent work has focused on recommender models that incorporate free-form text and attributes \cite{recformer, Li2024-cx, s3rec, carca, u-bert, userllm, tiger}.
+Those papers show that using text tends to improve performance over item ID-only baselines, e.g. Bert4Rec \cite{bert4rec}, which is widely used as a baseline to justify new approaches.
+However, we discovered that when thoroughly tuned, Bert4Rec surpasses the performance of text-based recommenders, on certain datasets.
+On datasets where Bert4Rec underperforms, our tuned model consistently outperforms the previously reported Bert4Rec baselines often used to evaluate novel recommenders.
+These findings suggest that ID-only models are more competitive than assumed.

-To investigate the performance of hybrid models on larger datasets, this paper uses two recommenders.
-The first is a reimplementation of Bert4Rec to serve as an item-only baseline, and \flare, a simple test-bench hybrid recommender that extends Bert4Rec by incorporating a modern text encoder using a Perceiver \cite{perceiver} network.
-This integration enables the synthesis of text based item context and item embeddings, potentially providing a richer representation for recommendations.
-Throughout this paper, ‘item-text’ denotes the concatenated key-value representation of all item context expressed in natural language.
+With revised ID-only baselines, we investigate the performance of hybrid models that combine IDs and text.
+This paper presents \flare, a simple test-bench hybrid recommender that extends Bert4\-Rec by incorporating a modern text encoder using a Perceiver \cite{perceiver} network.
+This integration enables the synthesis of text-based item context and item embeddings, potentially providing a richer representation for recommendations. \flare outperforms state-of-the-art models on some datasets, suggesting that the combination of IDs and text unlocks additional gains.